open-telemetry/opentelemetry-dotnet/docs/logs/extending-the-sdk/README.md

 }
 ```

-A demo exporter which simply writes activity name to the console is shown
+A demo exporter which simply writes log records to the console is shown
 [here](./MyExporter.cs).

 Apart from the exporter itself, you should also provide extension methods as